 Types of Sponsor License's

-There are two types of Sponsor License’s, the Tier 2 Licence and the Tier 5 Licence.
-The Licence you should apply for depends on the type of workers you are hiring.
+There are two types of Sponsor Licence; the ‘Worker licence’ and the ‘Temporary Worker licence’.
+The Licence you should apply for depends on the type of worker you wish to hire.

-This licence is used to hire temporary skilled workers who are on the Tier 5 Temporary Workers Visa.
-This visa is split into several categories of employment.
-The length of time you can hire a worker for with this licence vary depending on which category their role is under.
+This licence is used to hire skilled workers on a temporary basis.
+It covers various types of work – the length of time you can hire a worker for under this licence varies depending on which category their role is under.
 The categories include:

-- Creative and Sporting – A sportsperson can work in the UK for up to 1 year, and entertainers and artists can work for up to 2 years.
+- Creative or Sporting Worker – A sportsperson can work in the UK for up to 1 year, and entertainers and artists can work for up to 2 years.

 - Charity Worker – Unpaid workers can work for a maximum of 1 year.

-- International Agreement – this category applies when a worker is coming to do a job which is covered by international law, such as employees of overseas governments.
+- International Agreement Worker – This category applies when a worker is coming to do a job which is covered by international law, such as employees of overseas governments.

-- Tier 2 General Visa – for skilled workers from multiple types of occupations who can fill roles in the UK that can’t be filled by current residents
+- Skilled Workers – For skilled workers from multiple types of occupations who can fill roles in the UK that can’t be filled by current residents

-- Tier 2 Sportsperson Visa – for sportspeople and coaches who are elite members of their profession
+- Sportsperson – This covers sportspeople and coaches who are elite members of their profession

-- Tier 2 Minister of Religion Visa – for people coming to work in the UK for a religious organisation
+- Minister of Religion – For people coming to work in the UK for a religious organisation

-- Tier 2 Intra-Company Transfer Visa – for employees transferring from an overseas company to a branch they own in the UK
+- Those with an Intra-company visa – For employees transferring from an overseas company to a branch they own in the UK

-If you are hiring any of these categories of workers then you should submit a Tier 2 Sponsor Licence application.
-If you will be hiring workers from both sponsor licence categories then you can apply to be a Tier 2 sponsor as well as a Tier 5 sponsor.
+If you are hiring any of these categories of workers then you should submit a Sponsor Licence application.

 How to apply for a Sponsor Licence

-To apply for a Tier 5 or Tier 2 Sponsor Licence, you’ll need to fill in the application form that is available on the Gov UK website.
+To apply for a Temporary Worker or Skilled Worker Sponsor Licence, you’ll need to fill in the application form that is available on the Gov UK website.
 Once you have done this, you will also need to send your supporting documents to UK Visas and Immigration (UKVI).